infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 $> infinit-acl --set --path /mnt/shared/ --mode rw --user bob
 ```

-**_NOTE_: Note that the _infinit-acl_ binary provides additional options to better manage hierarchical permissions.
-Do not hesitate to rely on the help to learn more.**
+_**NOTE:** The _infinit-acl_ binary provides additional options to better manage hierarchical permissions.
+Do not hesitate to rely on the help to learn more._

 From that point, Bob will be able to access the volume to read and write files/directories in the root directory of Alice's 'shared' volume.